Photography Is Not a Crime: First Amendment issues

 PINAC focuses on First Amendment issues that intersect with governmental oppression of those rights, normally by police officers.
 It also gives civilians tips on how to interact with the police and assert their constitutionally protected rights.

 General arrests

-A large number of police departments have harassed or made arrests of civilian photographers for charges such as obstruction and making terror threats.
+Police departments have harassed or made arrests of civilian photographers for charges such as obstruction and making terror threats.

 Wiretapping arrests

 PINAC has covered a number of cases during which police officers have misused wiretapping laws against civilians such as Anthony Graber in Maryland.
 Graber was arrested after he posted a video of a police contact on YouTube.

 Homeland security

 In addition, there have been numerous examples in which police or security officers have erroneously told civilians that filming or taking pictures of a particular building is unlawful and a violation, due to either national security or homeland security reasons.
 Examples covered in the blog include a police officer advising that photographing the National Laboratory at the University of Texas Medical Branch was prohibited, and similar examples involving photographing an art exhibit in downtown Indianapolis, and a train station in New York City.